kccnma/teachingmaterials/sitebase-gulp/README.md

 $ npm -v
 $ gulp -v
 ~~~~
-* Re: Node - If you do not have node installed, go to [nodejs.org](https://nodejs.org/en/ "Node JS"), download the installer package and follow the install instructions/wizard.
+* Re: node - If you do not have node installed, go to [nodejs.org](https://nodejs.org/en/ "Node JS"), download the installer package and follow the install instructions/wizard.
 PC users, please note that you might need to restart after install.
-* Re: Gulp - If you do not have gulp installed, you must first install node/npm (see above), then install it globally via npm:
+* Re: gulp - If you do not have gulp installed, you must first install node/npm (see above), then install it globally via npm:
 ~~~~
 $ npm install gulp -g
 ~~~~